Pond Management for Fishing

 Fish should always be sourced from a licensed fish hatchery.
 This will ensure that 1) you get the correct species for your pond, 2) you get high-quality and healthy fish, and 3) you don’t introduce disease or parasites into your pond.
 While it may seem tempting to collect your own fish from other ponds, lakes or streams, this may cause significant problems for your pond down-the-track.

-For more information on stocking fish in Indiana ponds, please refer to our publication FNR-569.
+For more information on stocking fish in Indiana ponds, please refer to Purdue Extension Publication FNR-569.

 The most effective way to manage fish populations is through harvest.
 Harvesting certain numbers of fish at specific sizes can help keep fish populations in balance.
 For example, harvesting both prey (e.g. bluegill) and predators (e.g. bass) can make sure that neither species becomes dominant and minimize the risk of overpopulation.
 Harvesting “medium-sized” fish can free up space and resources for smaller fish to grow.
 This some individuals reach large “trophy” sizes.
 Minimizing harvest of large fish can promote good reproduction as these large fish often produce a high number of eggs and young.